Exploring today’s biggest urban challenges.

 How can we collectively imagine and shape the long-term futures of places?

-The Place Futuring Lab develops the tools and techniques of IF/’s Place Futuring approach, part of our mission to Inspire.
+The Place Futuring Lab develops the tools and techniques of IF/’s Place Futuring methodology, part of our mission to Inspire.
 It creates space for communities, practitioners, and policymakers to imagine hopeful futures: 30, 50, even 100 years ahead.
 By combining civic imagination with design practice, it fosters creativity, resilience, and collective agency.

 [Core Lab]